-Under the first two possible stresses, continued Pandemic (#1) and an Economic Downturn (#2), the Company's solvency position is negatively impacted but its SCR solvency ratio remained at 125% or greater.
-The other two scenarios (#3 and #4) are considered to be extreme stresses representing a reverse stressing of the business up to the point at which the Company's SCR solvency ratio reduces to 100%.
+Under the first two possible stresses, uncontrolled production (#1) and the one-off reduction in assets, the Company's solvency position is negatively impacted but its SCR solvency ratio remained at 130% or greater.
 This is before the impact of any Management actions to mitigate these effects.

-Assessment of potential causes for a large one-off loss event suggests that discussed risk events are not anticipated to result in a loss of such magnitude as to reduce the Solvency Ratio to 100%.
-Given the maintenance of a 100% SCR Solvency Ratio after incorporating this stress scenario, it would indicate that the Company could continue to honour its obligations through an additional 1 in 200 event level stress.
+Assessment of potential causes for a 1-in-5 increase to ultimate loss are not anticipated to result in a loss of such magnitude as to reduce the Solvency Ratio to 100%.
+Given the maintenance of a 100% SCR Solvency Ratio after